 For the formula to be successful, you have to convert to the SL calculation because the DDB will not fully depreciate the asset in the seven-year life expectancy.
 This is because you are only taking 28.57% of the remaining balance, thus always leaving some value to carry forward to another period.

 Sum of the Year’s Digits

-This method loads more depreciation expense (accelerated) to the income statement during the earlier periods of use and a lesser amount at the back end of the life expectancy of the asset.
+This method loads more depreciation expense (accelerated) to the income statement during the earlier periods of use and a lesser amount at the back-end of the life expectancy of the asset.
 It the asset is expected to last seven years, then the sum of the year’s digits equals 7+6+5+4+3+2+1 or 28.
-So in year one, we take the highest number of the year’s digits and divide it by the total.
-So the percentage to take as depreciation is the maximum amount and with each following year, the overall percentage continues to decrease where in the final year, we would take 1/28th of the value as the final depreciation amount.
+In year one, we take the highest number of the year’s digits and divide it by the total.
+The percentage to take as depreciation is the maximum amount and with each following year, the overall percentage continues to decrease where in the final year, we would take 1/28th of the value as the final depreciation amount.
 The following table illustrates the formula:

 Year 1 = (7 / 28) = 25% = $3,000

 Year 2 = (6 / 28) = 21.4% = 2,568

 Year 3 = (5 / 28) = 17.86% = 2,143